Population and Health

 COURSE OF STUDY

-Students should check the JHSPH course directory to confirm when courses are offered, and should also check for prerequisites and whether instructor consent is required.
+Students should check the BSPH course directory to confirm when courses are offered, and should also check for prerequisites and whether instructor consent is required.

 |Elective Courses: Students must complete at least 10 (ten) credits of elective coursework|